kaisenlinux/manpages-dev/category/FTP/lFTP.md

               bind data socket to the interface of control connection (in passive mode).
 Default is true, exception is the loopback interface.

        ftp:fix-pasv-address (boolean)
-              if true, lftp will try to correct address returned by server for PASV command in case when server address is in public network and PASV returns an ad‐ dress  from a private network.
+              if  true,  lftp  will try to correct address returned by server for PASV command in case when server address is in public network and PASV returns an address from a private net‐ work.
 In this case lftp would substitute server address instead of the one returned by PASV command, port number would not be changed.
 Default is true.

        ftp:fxp-passive-source (boolean)
               if true, lftp will try to set up source FTP server in passive mode first, otherwise destination one.
 If first attempt fails, lftp tries to set them up  the  other  way.
 If  the other disposition fails too, lftp falls back to plain copy.
 See also ftp:use-fxp.

        ftp:home (string)
               Initial directory.
 Default is empty string which means auto.
 Set this to `/' if you don't like the look of %2F in FTP URLs.
-The closure for this set‐ ting has format user@host.
+The closure for this setting has format user@host.

        ftp:ignore-pasv-address (boolean)
               If true, lftp uses control connection address instead of the one returned in PASV reply for data connection.
 This can be useful for broken NATs.
-De‐ fault is false.
+Default is false.

        ftp:list-empty-ok (boolean)
               if set to false, empty lists from LIST command will be treated as incorrect, and another method (NLST) will be used.

        ftp:list-options (string)
               sets options which are always appended to LIST command.
 It can be useful to set this to `-a' if server does not show dot (hidden) files by default.
 Default is empty.

        ftp:mode-z-level (number)
               compression level (0-9) for uploading with MODE Z.

        ftp:nop-interval (seconds)
               delay  between  NOOP commands when downloading tail of a file.
 This is useful for FTP servers which send "Transfer complete" message before flushing data transfer.
-In such cases NOOP commands can prevent connection timeout.
+In such cases
+              NOOP commands can prevent connection timeout.

        ftp:passive-mode (boolean)
               sets passive FTP mode.
 This can be useful if you are behind a firewall or a dumb masquerading router.
-In passive mode lftp uses PASV command, not the
-              PORT command which is used in active mode.
+In passive mode lftp uses PASV command, not the PORT command which is  used in active mode.
 In passive mode lftp itself makes the data connection to the server; in active mode the server connects to lftp for data transfer.
 Passive mode is the default.

        ftp:port-ipv4 (ipv4 address)
               specifies an IPv4 address to send with PORT command.
 Default is empty which means to send the address of local end of control connection.